ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 1. Navigate to www.gandi.net.

-2. Enter the domain you want in the domain search box - I searched for "lincolnportfolio.co.za".
+2. Enter the domain you want in the domain search box - we searched for "lincolnportfolio.co.za".

 3. Add the domain to your shopping cart.

 4. Checkout by clicking the shopping cart at the top right of the screen.

-5. Pick how many years you would like to host the domain, and press the Checkout button.
+5. Decide how many years you would like to host the domain, and press the Checkout button.

 Gandi will prompt you to log in or create a new account.
 Create an account and follow the payment process to purchase your domain.
 After purchasing, you can view your domain.
 Do so by: